adarshjp/GuessGame/README.md

 * Offering different difficulty levels with smaller or larger number ranges.
 * Providing additional feedback or hints based on the user's guesses.
 * Implementing leaderboards or scores to track past performance.

-This document provides a basic framework for the guessing game.
-The specific implementation details and technical decisions may vary depending on the chosen programming language and development environment.

-This design document is in Markdown format (.md).
-I hope this format is more suitable for your needs!